Kinship care

 Kinship allowances

 In August 2023, we introduced the Scottish Recommended Allowance for foster and kinship carers.
-Following agreement with CoSLA, this marks the first time a set rate, which all local authorities must pay, has been introduced across Scotland.
+Following agreement with CoSLA, this marked the first time a set rate, which all local authorities must pay was introduced across Scotland.

 The introduction of the payment means every eligible kinship carer will receive at least a standard, national allowance which recognises the valuable support they provide, no matter where they live.